yaricom/goNEAT/README.md

 * \[1\] is a bias
 * \[2-5\] are sensors receiving system state: X position, acceleration among X, pole angle, and pole angular acceleration
-* \[6, 7\] are output nodes signaling in what direction force should be applied to balance pole at each simulation step.
+* \[6, 7\] are output nodes signaling what action should be applied to the system to balance pole at each simulation step, i.e. force direction to be applied.
 The applied force direction depends on relative strength of activations of both output neurons.
 If activation of first output neuron (6-th node) greater than activation of second neuron (7-th node) the positive force direction applied.
 Otherwise the negative force direction applied.

-The 10 genes is exactly number of links required to connect 5 input sensor nodes with 2 output neuron nodes (5x2).
+The TEN genes is exactly number of links required to connect FIVE input sensor nodes with TWO output neuron nodes (5x2).

 ## Credits